blackwolf666/hyperoperator/README.md

 # hyperoperator
-python 3.x implementation of hyperoperator
+Jupyter notebook with python 3.x implementation of hyperoperator

+It calculates Ackermann funtion A(4,2) in few tenth of a second